Vedanthere/GradeManager-App/README.md

 Lab Extending:
 1. Added the ability to delete grades using the swiping gesture, then remove the delete icon from the appBar.
-2. Adde3d the ability to edit grades using the long press gesture, with a popup menu, then remove the edit icon from the appBar.
+2. Added the ability to edit grades using the long press gesture, with a popup menu, then remove the edit icon from the appBar.
 3. Added a single icon to the appBar that allows users to sort the grades in one of four ways (increasing/decreasing sid/grade).
 4. Added an icon to the appBar that shows a DataTable, which generates a vertical bar chart of the grade data.
 The Y axis havefrequency, and the X axis should be the grade in ascending order.
 5. Added an icon to the appBar that enables a user to import a .csv file from local files to populate the list of grades.
 The csv file have 2 columns (sid, grade) and append all new grades to the existing list of grades.